Salzburg to Lake Bled Cycling Holiday

 On arrival in Salzburg make your way to your hotel.
 After check-in you’re free to explore the city of Mozart.
 As well as being the great composer’s birthplace, Salzburg has plenty to offer.
 You shouldn’t miss the imposing Hohensalzburg Castle and Mirabell Palace, but we also highly recommend simply sitting in a traditional café and enjoying a coffee and indulgent pastry whilst absorbing the atmosphere of this lovely old town.

-Day 2 : Salzburg – Bischofshofen/St. Johann im Pongau
+Day 2 : Salzburg – St. Johann im Pongau

 Your first day’s cycling leads you south, out of the city and along the beautiful Salzach Valley.
 The wide green valley is bordered by towering peaks and dotted with pretty alpine towns and villages.
 The riverside cycle path is charming and the scenery sublime.
 Stop to admire the thundering waterfall at Golling before riding through the narrow Salzach Canyon with its steep pine-clad flanks.
 As the valley widens once more you’ll see the 900 year old Hohenwerfen Castle sitting high on its own hill above the village of Werfen.
 Nearby you will also find the largest ice cave in the world and we highly recommend a visit (more info eisriesenwelt.at ).
-Your first day of riding ends in the alpine town of Bischofshofen or a little further on in St Johann im Pongau.
+Your first day of riding ends in the ski resort town St. Johann im Pongau.

-Day 3 : Bischofshofen/St. Johann im Pongau – Mallnitz
+Day 3 : St. Johann im Pongau – Mallnitz

 35 miles/57 kms